MarcosCarreira/Hawkes-With-Latency/Code/README.md

 # Hawkes-With-Latency
-Code and data for the paper "Exponential Kernels with Latency in Hawkes Processes: Applications in Finance" By Marcos Costa Santos Carreira
+Code for the paper "Exponential Kernels with Latency in Hawkes Processes: Applications in Finance" By Marcos Costa Santos Carreira
 Jan-2021

+Plotting might not work well if tick is loaded - run tick first, then restart and plot the data